 Researchers at the Universities of Glasgow and Oslo analyzed the carbon footprint of music streaming sites and compared them to the environmental impact of cassettes, vinyl and CDs.

-But let’s begin with the good news: Thanks to online music streaming, the music industry has drastically reduced its contribution to the growing problem of plastic waste.
+Let’s begin with the good news: thanks to online music streaming, the music industry has drastically reduced its contribution to the growing problem of plastic waste.
 In the year 2000, the production of CDs worldwide required a grand total of 61,000 tons of plastic.
 By 2016, this number had been reduced to a mere 8,000 tons.

-Nonetheless, researchers believe the total carbon emissions resulting from music consumption to have risen.
-In the United States, the year 2000 saw slightly over 346 million tons of carbon emissions from the music industry alone.
-For the year 2016, predictions put this number somewhere between 440 – 771 million pounds.
-In this calculation, researchers took into account CO2 emissions resulting from online streaming as well as online downloads of albums and singles.
+Nonetheless, researchers say the total carbon emissions from music consumption has risen.
+In the United States, the year 2000 saw slightly over 346 million tons of carbon emissions from the music industry.
+In 2016, estimates put this number somewhere between 440-771 million pounds.

-Does It Make a Difference Where I Stream?
+Does It Make a Difference Where I Stream From?

-In 2017, Greenpeace took a closer look at the energy use statistics of data centers at some of the most notable online streaming services in their study titled “Clicking Clean“.
+In 2017, Greenpeace took a closer look at the energy use statistics of data centers at online streaming services in their study titled “Clicking Clean.”

-Among music streaming providers, iTunes faired particularly well.
-The music streaming service received an A-grade and was ranked at 83 percent along the Clean Energy Index – a benchmark measure calculated using a company’s actual total energy usage alongside the amount of renewable energy its sources.
-Spotify fell a bit short with a grade of D, Soundcloud even shorter with an F.
+Among providers, iTunes faired particularly well.
+The music streaming service received an A-grade and was ranked at 83 percent along the Clean Energy Index, which is a benchmark measure calculated using a company’s total energy usage alongside the amount of renewable energy it sources.
+Spotify fell short with a D-grad, and Soundcloud fared even worse with an F.

 Read more: Neither Nestlé nor Monsanto: This is the worst Company in the World